Mindfulness: A Guide

 Mindfulness, too, seeks to loosen the control of addictive and unhelpful thought patterns, and like other forms of mediation it pays attention to the breath and tension in the body.

-But nindfulness is intended to be a simpler, more practical, and more accessible tool than many other forms of meditation.
+But mindfulness is intended to be a simpler, more practical, and more accessible tool than many other forms of meditation.
 Anyone can do mindfulness.
 It’s not a religion, there is no guru, and there is no intellectual philosophy to take on board.
 It is simply a tool for cultivating psychological wellbeing.
 And remember, mindfulness is also evidence-based – proven to improve your mental health and wellbeing via a growing body of scientific research.

 The main techniques of mindfulness include paying attention to your body, breath, and thoughts.

-Mindfulness tools your therapist might use with you include a body scan where you check in with how your body is feeling, or deep breathing where you breath into your diaphragm for a few minutes, or even some gentle yoga.
+Mindfulness tools your therapist might use with you include a body scan where you check in with how your body is feeling, or deep breathing where you breathe into your diaphragm for a few minutes, or even some gentle yoga.

 But by far the central tool of mindfulness is 'mindfulness meditation'.
 This can really be boiled down to "take a seat, relax, drop your gaze or close your eyes, and pay attention to your breath".